avventoapps/Telefyna-App/README.md

 * Ensure to have a playlist completing/ending each local one else the default one will automatically be played

 ## Support
-For any questions or queries, please email the support team at apps@avventohome.org
+For any questions or queries, please receivers the support team at apps@avventohome.org

 ## TODO